Learn how to teach your baby to chew with these 5 surprising tips! I’m also talking about chewing problems in toddlers…

 For one and two year olds specifically, all of the above tips are still appropriate and will help bridge that gap to chewing.
 But, if your child is over 12 months and is only drinking milk or eating baby foods, it’s time to look for some more help.
 If you’re in the states, you may qualify for free early intervention.

 And, the same difficulties I listed above for babies not wanting to chew on teethers, applies to difficulty eating.
 It could be sensory, oral motor, or even medical based.
 You can learn more in 5 Reasons Kids Don’t Eat.

 Get More Help in This Free Workshop

-To learn more about teaching your baby to eat, grab a free seat in my workshop: 5 Big Feeding Mistakes That Are Stopping Your Child From Learning to Eat Table Foods.
+To learn more about teaching your baby to eat, grab a free seat in my workshop: 5 Easy Changes Parents Can Make To Help Babies & Toddlers Eat Table Foods Well!
 You’ll learn exactly what NOT to do and even more tips to get your baby or toddler on the path to eating well.
 We’ll send you a free printable workbook in your inbox too!

 More on Feeding Babies and Toddlers

 Alisha Grogan is a licensed occupational therapist and founder of Your Kid’s Table.
 She has over 19 years experience with expertise in sensory processing and feeding development in babies, toddlers, and children.
 Alisha also has 3 boys of her own at home.
 Learn more about her here.